-The Canadian Consumer Rewards Coalition (CCRC) is a not-for-profit organization created to advocate on behalf of Canadian consumers.
+The Canadian Consumer Rewards Coalition (CCRC) is a not-for-profit organization created to represent the collective voice of Canadian consumers.
+We are a grassroots-based organization, with tens of thousands of supporters located in every province in Canada, and growing every day.

-Our advocacy efforts are aimed at ensuring elected officials, regulators, and other decision makers ensure that consumers are put first when it comes to policies impacting points and rewards.
+Our advocacy efforts are aimed at ensuring elected officials, regulators, and other decision-makers put consumers first when it comes to policies impacting points and rewards.

 Andrew Lang leads the CCRC’s public consumer advocacy efforts.
 Andrew is a marketing and communications advisor with more than twenty years of experience helping emerging companies, as well as small and medium-sized enterprises, achieve their business objectives.